What To Sell Online - Products That are Always a Hit!

 EXCEPTIONS: Like the previous product group, you're going to need to make sure that you price the consumables at a point where you can make a profit after shipping.
 This type of site is ideal for having free shipping over a certain dollar amount.
 Most of the cost of shipping is the package, itself, and throwing extra things in it doesn't cost any more.
 Even if they hit that "free shipping" dollar target, you've made so much on the multiples of accessories that giving away an extra $7-12 in "free" shipping doesn't hurt at all!

 Sell Products That Fall in the Price "Sweet Spot"

 One of the great things about selling expensive products is that you usually make a pretty good profit on them.
 The downside is that pricing is very competitive on expensive items, conversion rates are very low and, as I pointed out in the What NOT to Sell Online article, if a fraudulent order does slip past you, it can severely hurt your wallet!
-(As I also pointed out in that article, the risk of fraud can be essentially eliminated by using a fraud detection/guarantee service like NoFraud.)
+(As I also pointed out in that article, the risk of fraud can be essentially eliminated by using a fraud detection/insurance service like ClearSale.)

 As I also pointed out in that article, if you sell things that are too inexpensive, and they are the type of products people don't buy a bunch of, it's simply not worth your time processing orders when you only make a few bucks per sale.

 There seems to be a "sweet spot" for selling goods online and it is in the $150-$300 range.
 Excuse the generalization, but women seem to have no problem at all buying products that are in the $100-$175 range.
 Men will spend up to $300 without blinking an eye.
 Once your total price gets beyond those marks, expect there to be far more price comparison, consulting with a friend or spouse and, in general, a whole lot more second-guessing the purchase.
 You can also count on far more customer inquiries before a sale is made.